MTACS/Lynx/README.md

 Thanks to [Ethan Whited](https://twitter.com/EthanWhited) for his amazing graphics and testing

+## Localizations

+Lynx is full localized to work with the langauge of your device.
+If you'd like to contribute to adding more langauages, please refer to the Localizations folder in this repository.
+Instructions on how to add your languages are included [here.](https://github.com/MTAC/Lynx)

 ## Feature Requests and Bug Reports via GitHub

 Please combine all issues and requests into one, as it gets cluttered with a separate one for each